Galactic Scaling Rules in a Modified Dynamical Model: Data Analysis

 In each of the following fits, the observed root-mean-square ( rms ) scatter $\Delta $ in dex would be provided in the graph.
 In addition, the plot for Studentized residual is provided in every case.
 Also, in the residual plots we have used Grubbs's critical value, as a simple measure, to indicate the possible outliers \citep{grubbs1969procedures}.

-The scaling relation $ M \propto V^{2}R $ could be analyzed by a plane fit method which is also provided by Reference \cite{2013MNRAS.432.1709C}.
+The scaling relation $ M \propto V^{2}R $ could be analyzed by a plane fit method which is also provided by \cite{2013MNRAS.432.1709C}.
 In this case, however, there appears the issue of collinearity of $V$ and $R$ parameters because, as we will see below, these two parameters are strongly correlated.
 In the case of perfect collinearity, one could not find a unique solution to the regression problem because the matrix involved is not invertible.
 Non-exact, but still significant, correlations between independent variables could still produce inaccurate results.
-See Feigelson $\&$ Babu \cite{feigelson2012modern}, page 198, for a discussion on this matter.
+See \cite{feigelson2012modern}, page 198, for a discussion on this matter.
 Although a variety of procedures have been suggested to deal with such situations, we do not consider them here because the issue is beyond the scope of our work.
 Thus, $M-V-R$ relation would not be fitted in our data analysis.
+The data analysis presented here examines the scaling rules derived based on MOD; thus, this analysis is model dependent.